RWS/Sdl-Community/InvoiceAndQuotes/README.md

 Once installed, you will now find SDL Studio InQuote on your desktop as a shortcut where it opens as a stand alone app outside of SDL Trados Studio.

-##Contribution

-You want to add a new functionality or you spot a bug please fill free to create a [pull request](http://www.codenewbie.org/blogs/how-to-make-a-pull-request) with your changes.

-##Issues

-If you find an issue you report it [here](https://github.com/sdl/SDL-Community/issues).